Bosnia and Herzegovina entry requirements for Uganda passport holders

 Must be valid for at least 3 months beyond your stay

-Your passport needs at least 3 months of validity after your planned departure from Bosnia and Herzegovina.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Your Ugandan passport needs at least 3 months validity beyond your planned departure date from Bosnia and Herzegovina.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket